Collect taxes

-Use Stripe Tax APIs to implement tax calculations in your custom integration.
+Use Stripe Tax to calculate and collect taxes in your custom integration with Elements.

 Stripe Tax APIs enable you to calculate tax in custom payment flows.
 After your customer completes their payment, record the transaction so it appears in Stripe Tax reporting.
 The examples in this guide use Stripe payments APIs, but you can use the Tax API with any payment processor, or multiple payment processors.